Use this simple tactic to make your new product or service compelling and easy to use.

-After years of slaving over personas driven by qualitative data, spending weeks in windowless “war rooms”, amidst a forest of post-its, I’ve begun to question: “What is the point of making Personas?”
+After years of slaving over personas driven by qualitative data, spending weeks in windowless “war rooms”, amidst a forest of post-its, I’ve begun to question: “Do we really need to spend so much time crafting personas?”

 Does the benefit outweigh the effort it takes to create them?
 Are they the best way to get a team to think about the people they are designing products for?
 I wonder if my client will use them, if they will quickly become irrelevant, if these carefully crafted personas will become a fleeting deliverable rather than a cherished tool.